Previously treated epNET efficacy data

 The CABINET trial was unblinded early and patients were allowed to cross over to open-label CABOMETYX regardless of whether they had experienced progression.
 A later updated OS analysis was conducted when 123 deaths were observed in the epNET cohort.

-BIRC=blinded independent review committee; CI=confidence interval; DCR=disease control rate; ECOG PS=Eastern Cooperative Oncology Group performance status; epNET=extrapancreatic neuroendocrine tumors; HR=hazard ratio; ITT=intent to treat; Lu-177=lutetium-177; NET=neuroendocrine tumors; ORR=overall response rate; OS=overall survival; PD=progressive disease; PFS=progression-free survival; pNET=pancreatic neuroendocrine tumors; RECIST=Response Evaluation Criteria in Solid Tumors; SSA=somatostatin analogue.
+2L=second line; BIRC=blinded independent review committee; CI=confidence interval; DCR=disease control rate; ECOG PS=Eastern Cooperative Oncology Group performance status; epNET=extrapancreatic neuroendocrine tumors; FDA=Food and Drug Administration; HR=hazard ratio; ITT=intent to treat; Lu-177=lutetium-177; NE=not estimable; NET=neuroendocrine tumor(s); ORR=overall response rate; OS=overall survival; PD=progressive disease; PFS=progression-free survival; pNET=pancreatic neuroendocrine tumors; RECIST=Response Evaluation Criteria in Solid Tumors; SSA=somatostatin analogue.

 References: